fdegier/homebridge-jablotron-alarm/README.md

 If you want to use Siri for controlling the alarm, you need to create a scene, which switches the alarm on or off and then ask Siri to set that scene.

 ## Identify Jablotron services and devices
+**Make sure all the segments on the Jablotron unit are disarmed prior running this utility** - this will ensure keyboard detection for partially armed state works as expected:
-To identify Jablotron services and devices (segments and PGMs), run the config-helper.js, this will get all services and related segments that are assigned to your account:
+To identify Jablotron services and devices (segments and PGMs) run the config-helper.js, this will get all services and related segments that are assigned to your account.

     cd /usr/local/lib/node_modules/homebridge-jablotron
     node config-helper.js username password